broadinstitute/carrot_cli/README.md

 ![CARROT CLI](https://github.com/broadinstitute/carrot_cli/blob/master/logo.png?raw=true)
+# DEPRECATED
+THIS REPOSITORY WILL NO LONGER BE UPDATED.
+CARROT_CLI HAS BEEN INTEGRATED INTO THE [CARROT REPO](https://github.com/broadinstitute/carrot).
+PLEASE GO THERE FOR FUTURE UPDATES TO CARROT_CLI.

 # carrot\_cli
 The official CLI tool for [CARROT](https://github.com/broadinstitute/carrot).
 This tool provides a suite of commands for interacting with the CARROT REST API.